quintel/documentation/docs/main/co2-negative-emissions.md

 The ETM supports so-called 'negative' emissions.
 Negative emissions arise when more CO<sub>2</sub> is drawn from the ambient air than is added to it.
 In the ETM, there are two ways to bring about negative emissions:

 1. By applying carbon capture to processes using biomass.
 This is possible for:
     * Coal-fired power plants with biomass co-firing
     * Gas-fired power plants using green gas
     * Hydrogen production with biomass gasification technology
     * Direct use of biomass in industry, for both feedstock and combustion

 2. By using Direct Air Capture

-You can do this in the Supply > ['CCUS'](https://pro.energytransitionmodel.com/scenario/supply/ccus/capture-of-co2)
+You can make assumptions about this in the Emissions > ['CCUS'](https://pro.energytransitionmodel.com/scenario/emissions/ccus/capture-of-co2)

 Below, both routes are explained in more detail.